e2eSolutionArchitect/IT-Project-Management/deliverables/readme.md

 - Impacts , ***if not implemented***
 - ***Risk*** regarding the requirement
 - ***Assumptions***
+-   What if the assumptions are not met
+-   Plan to use Alternatives
+-   Plan to manage repercussions for the same
 - Required resources to complete the deliverables ( Tools, Skills, Human Resources, Machines, Access to resources etc)

 # [Definition of Done (DoD)](https://github.com/e2eSolutionArchitect/IT-Project-Management/blob/main/deliverables/definition-of-done.md) is very important for a deliverable.